SeryioGonzalez/Azure_IoT_Lab/sample-app/README.md

 ![Lab diagram](../images/app-3.png "Header Image")

-The script for simulating a device that sends and receive messages is location [here](https://github.com/SeryioGonzalez/Azure_IoT_Lab/blob/master/iot-client/iot-hub-client-message.py)
+The script for simulating a device that sends and receive messages is located [here](https://github.com/SeryioGonzalez/Azure_IoT_Lab/blob/master/iot-client/iot-hub-client-message.py)
+The script for simulating an application that send a message above a given temperature is located [here](https://github.com/SeryioGonzalez/Azure_IoT_Lab/blob/master/sample-app/sample_app_temperature_alert.py)

+Good luck, have fun and do epic stuff!!